csound-flossmanual/csound-floss/book/03-d-function-tables.md

     instrument, so a gi-variable (global initialization variable) is given.
 -   ***ifn***: a number for the function table.
 If 0 is given here, Csound will generate the number, which is mostly preferable.
+So it is better not to use 0 as ifn.

 The other parameters (size, GEN number, individual arguments) are the same as in the f-statement in the score.
 As this GEN call is now a part